seyramgabriel/JOMACS-Terraform-Project/README.md

 To deploy the infrastructure:

 	An aws s3 bucket must first be created, as the backend of the configuration would be passed to s3.
 In this project, the s3 bucket created was “jomacs-terraform-projects”.
-Different keys were provided for VPC and EC2 directories.
+Different keys were provided for VPC(layer1) and EC2(layer2) directories.

 	cd into VPC directory, run terraform fmt, terraform init, terraform plan, terraform validate and terraform apply.
 This would create the 16 resources under the VPC directory, including the aws ssm parameter for vpc id and subnets ids as depicted in the picture below.